mvolkmann/blog/src/ocaml.md

 target="_blank">ML</a> (short for Meta Language) family of programming languages.
 Other dialects of ML include Standard ML and F#.
+(F# is basically a port of OCaml to the .NET platform.)
 ML influenced the design of many other languages including Clojure, Elm, Haskell, Erlang, Rust, and Scala.